-We hold regular Sunday services, including a Family Service on the first Sunday of the month at 9.30am.
+We hold regular Sunday services, including an 8am Said BCP Holy Communion and a 10am Family Service (starting with breakfast from 9.15am) on the first Sunday of the month, and a 10am Communion service on the 3rd Sunday of the month.
 We hold many social events, including our very popular Farmers' Markets.

 We are very involved with our village school, Barnham CEVC Primary, who visit the church regularly to hold their Remembrance, Christmas, Epiphany and Easter services.
-A small Team go into school fortnightly to lead Open the Book collective worship.
-The children love it!
+Our clergy take weekly Collective Worship in school.
 Several of our congregation are Governors at the school.

 The church of St Gregory is a modest and appealing little building, well cared- for, much loved and in regular use.
 It stands prominently in the Village Street, within the Barnham Conservation area, and its tower is a focal point from many parts of the parish.
 It is built of flint with stone dressings and has a steeply pitched roof.
 The basic structure dates from the 13th century, with the tower a 14th century addition.
 In the 1860's the 5th Duke of Grafton, patron of the living, had the interior refitted and the north aisle added.
 In the chancel is a fine 13th century piscina and on the south side of the nave are the arms of William III of c.1695.
 The churchyard is surrounded by mature lime trees and is still in use for burials.